pminasandra/tracktorlive/DOCS.md

     tracktorlive gui --file /path/to/file
     ```

-    The `tracktorlive gui` command also has an `--output /path/to/outfile.json`
+    The `tracktorlive gui` command also has an `--out /path/to/outfile.json`
     argument, by which you can directly store the output of the GUI parameter fixing
     method into a .json file.
 These files are important for launching servers.